npbeck/lct-infos/_pages/internship.md

 You will have to act as the mediator between the university and the hosting institution and make sure, the university receives the agreement document in time, and then approves it.

 ### Registering your internship at university
-Once you have completed your internship, it is be graded and registered in the academic management system G.A.U.R.
+Once you have completed your internship, it can be graded and registered in the university's academic management system G.A.U.R.
 The **grade for your internship** is calculated as follows:

 - 70%: assessment by your internship instructor/advisor.
 The local coordinators will take care of this part